 Description: This attribute indicates the limit for broadcast frames received at the selected UNI port.
 This value is expressed in units of frames/second.
-The ONU shall disable the broadcast frame limitation function for the given UNI port on the write of the value of 0xFF-FF into this attribute.
+The ONU shall disable the broadcast frame limitation function for the given UNI port on the write of the value of 0xFF-FF-FF-FF into this attribute.

 The aRateLimitBroadcast attribute is associated with the UNI Port object (see 14.4.1.1).
 The Variable Container TLV for the aRateLimitBroadcast attribute shall be as specified in Table 14-244.